ziadalkalza/react-native-color-wheel/DOCUMENTATION.md

 #### direction

-Direction the colours increment.
+Direction the colors increment.
 Positive means from left to right, and vice versa.

 #### orientation